Whenever I work on a website, I create new pages and then I want to test to make sure that those pages work.

 There are many things that are considered functional.
 If it comes from a third party and their form or widget loads properly, then you are certainly all good.
 If it comes from one of your plugins, then you want to test that it works as expected.

 The one major functionality that needs to work (obviously?) is your cart and e-Commerce installation.
 If you have those on your website, you’re certainly already an advanced user (i.e. I don’t talk about doing an e-Commerce website here!
-Although I mention the idea to have a Shopify account, but that would be for a more advance user who wants to do it all, or at least with a dropship setup.)
+Although I mention the idea of having a Shopify Account, yet that would be for a more advanced user who wants to do it all, or at least with a dropship setup.)